Please use another Browser

 It looks like you are using a browser that is not fully supported.
 Please note that there might be constraints on site display and usability.
 For the best experience we suggest that you download the newest version of a supported browser:Continue with the current browser

 Investing in America

 Siemens has done business in the United States for more than 160 years.
 In just the past 15 years, Siemens has invested over $40 billion in the United States – which serves as a major center for its manufacturing and workforce.
 Each year, Siemens exports more than $5 billion worth of products from its largest market around the world.
 In 2015, more than 800,000 U.S. jobs were linked to Siemens’ global business operations.
-Siemens also partners with more than 36,000 suppliers in the U.S. – more than a quarter of which of which are small- and medium-sized enterprises.
+Siemens has more than 36,000 suppliers in the U.S. – approximately 20% of which are small and medium enterprises.

 From Charlotte to Cincinnati, Boston to the Bay Area, the company’s footprint spans the U.S. from coast to coast.
 Siemens has more than 50,000 employees in all 50 states and Puerto Rico.
 With approximately 10,000 manufacturing employees and 60 manufacturing sites here in the U.S., Siemens is committed to reinvigorating America’s manufacturing engine.
 Its technologies keep cities growing, businesses prospering and people living longer healthier lives.

 These are just some of the reasons Siemens prides itself on being U.S. local, supporting good-paying jobs and strengthening American competitiveness.